jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v6.md

  });
 ```

-Find out more - and see the full list of AdapTable events at [Event API Documentation](https://api.adaptabletools.com/interfaces/_src_api_eventapi_.eventapi.html)
+Find out more - and see the full list of AdapTable events at [Event Api Documentation](https://api.adaptabletools.com/interfaces/_src_api_eventapi_.eventapi.html)

 ## New Features

 We have added a lot of new functionality to AdapTable in version 6.
-This includes many more options (and option groups) to [Adaptable Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_adaptableoptions_.adaptableoptions.html) (the object you create at design time and provide to the AdapTable constructor), more [API methods](https://api.adaptabletools.com/interfaces/_src_api_adaptableapi_.adaptableapi)  and more [Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_predefinedconfig_.predefinedconfig.html) properties.
+This includes many more options (and option groups) to [Adaptable Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_adaptableoptions_.adaptableoptions.html) (the object you create at design time and provide to the AdapTable constructor), more [Api methods](https://api.adaptabletools.com/interfaces/_src_api_adaptableapi_.adaptableapi)  and more [Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_predefinedconfig_.predefinedconfig.html) properties.

 The result is to give you more complete control over how your instance of AdapTable looks and works.